 - lower transactions costs

-- helps the banks mobilise term deposits – most of which would otherwise have gone into more risky investment
+- helps the banks mobilise term deposits – most of which would otherwise have gone into a more risky investment

 The Social Impact For the first time in India households can access their savings without the risk of losing them.
 This offers the household an opportunity to channelize their savings to areas like education, health and housing When invested in shady pyramid schemes and other informal instruments, the money is often lost.
 Problems lack of access points transaction limits on accounts opened through BCs the transaction limits placed on PMJDY accounts (Entitlements that the government transfers to the beneficiary through Direct Benefits Transfer (DBT) from various government agencies or LIC payments often exceed the daily transaction limits)